4Q-s-r-o/ota_update/README.md

     * event value is download progress percentage
 * INSTALLING:
     * event status that is sent just before triggering installation intent
-    * event value is null
+    * event value is always null on first call
+    * event value is installation progress percentage when using ```PackageInstaller``` method.
+* INSTALLATION_DONE:
+    * only sent when using ```PackageInstaller``` method
+    * indicates that the update has been successfully installed
 * ALREADY_RUNNING_ERROR:
-    * sent when 'execute' method is called before previous run finished
+    * sent when the 'execute' method is called before previous run finished
     * event value is null
+* INSTALLATION_ERROR:
+    * only sent when using ```PackageInstaller``` method
+    * indicates that installation resulted in an error
+    * some devices may trigger this when the user clicks on cancel, but it is not always the case
 * PERMISSION_NOT_GRANTED_ERROR:
-    * sent when user refused to grant required permissions
+    * sent when the user refused to grant required permissions
     * event value is null.
 * DOWNLOAD_ERROR
     * sent when download crashed.
 * CHECKSUM_ERROR (android only)
-    * sent if calculated SHA-256 checksum does not match provided (optional) value
+    * sent if calculated SHA-256 checksum does not match the provided (optional) value
     * sent if checksum value should be verified, but checksum calculation failed
 * INTERNAL_ERROR:
     * sent in all other error cases
-    * event value is underlying error message
+    * event value is the underlying error message
 * CANCELED:
   * sent when the download was canceled using 'OtaUpdate().cancel()'

 ## TODO
-* restrict download to specific connection type (mobile, wifi)
+* restrict download to a specific connection type (mobile, wifi)

 ## Contribution and Support
 * Contributions are welcome!
 * If you find a bug or want a feature, please fill an issue
-* If you want to contribute code please create a PR
+* If you want to contribute code, please create a PR

 ### PR guidelines

-* Please do not change version in pubspec.yaml nor update CHANGELOG.md - this will be done before release of new version as release may contain multiple fixes and/or features.
+* Please do not change a version in pubspec.yaml nor update CHANGELOG.md - this will be done before release of the new version as release may contain multiple fixes and/or features.
 This will prevent some potential (yet simple) merge  conflicts.